-Stocks edge higher in early trading, led by airlines, tech
+Stocks edge higher as Xilinx leads tech company rally

 - Federal shutdown delays start of commercial passenger flights from Paine Field in Everett

-TECH: Chipmaker Xilinx surged 17.5 percent to $105.24 after its third-quarter results topped expectations.
 Cloud computing company Citrix Systems dropped 7 percent to $101.10 after its forecasts for the current quarter disappointed investors.

+I THINK I CAN: Railroad operator Union Pacific rose 3.3 percent to $159.39 after the company said it delivered more freight in the fourth quarter and increased prices.
+Its profit and revenue both topped Wall Street expectations.

 ECB WATCH: The European Central Bank did not change its interest rates or its projection for when it might start raising them.
 European Central Bank head Mario Draghi says risks to the European economy are increasing and the bank is ready to “adjust all of its instruments” if it runs into serious trouble.